Weaving has been a constant, I originally trained in textiles as a fabric weaver

 I try to find my own way to use them to create form and texture.

-I am a co-founder and director of Basketry and Beyond, a organisation promoting basketry techniques and applications in the widest sense.
+I am a co-founder and director of Basketry and Beyond, a voluntary organisation promoting basketry techniques, the use of natural materials, sustainable construction and applications in the widest sense.

 The Devon Guild of Craftsmen, Bovey Tracey, Devon TQ13 9AF